Maumagnaguagno/HyperTensioN/README.md

 ```

 ## Getting started
-The idea is to [**include** Hypertension in the domain module](#api "Jump to API section"), define the methods and primitive operators, and use this domain module for different problems.
+The idea is to [``include Hypertension`` in the domain module](#api "Jump to API section"), define the methods and primitive operators, and use this domain module for different problems.
 Problems may be in a separate file or generated during run-time.
-Since Hypertension uses **metaprogramming**, there is a need to specify which Ruby methods may be used by the [planner](#algorithm "Jump to Algorithm section").
+Since HyperTensioN uses **metaprogramming**, there is a need to specify which Ruby methods may be used by the [planner](#algorithm "Jump to Algorithm section").
 This specification declares operator visibility and the subtasks of each method in the domain structure.

 ### Example